AmI-2018/YSDI-code/README.md

 ##### Arduino_codes
-It contains the programs for the arduino boards controlling the load cell and the pressure sensor.
+It contains the programs for the arduino boards controlling the pressure sensor (the load-cell on the desk) and the variable resistance sensor (pressure sensor on the chair ).